 Note that those who spend $40,000 in a calendar year on the Surpass card earn Diamond status.

 Hilton also offers a status match program.
-At times in the past, they have given a straight match to those with comparable status in other programs, Hilton currently offers a status match challenge whereby they will match your comparable status in another program to either Hilton Gold or Hilton Diamond and then you will need to complete 10 nights (for Gold) or 18 nights (for Diamond) within a 90-day trial period to maintain status through the end of the current membership period (currently available through March 31, 2022).
+At times in the past, they have given a straight match to those with comparable status in other programs, Hilton currently offers a status match challenge whereby they will match your comparable status in another program to either Hilton Gold or Hilton Diamond and then you will need to complete 10 nights (for Gold) or 18 nights (for Diamond) within a 90-day trial period to maintain status through the end of the current membership period.
+Requirements have been reduced in 2022: this year only, the Gold match only requires 7 nights and the Diamond match only requires 12 nights.
+See the link below for more details.

 See Hilton’s status match page here: https://statusmatch.hiltonhonors.com/